fsncps/britannica/README.md

 - OpenCV-based preprocessing, including deskewing, denoising, and contrast adjustment
 - Markdown reconstruction, based on visual layout features such as block alignment, indentation, font size, and heading placement
 - Table recognition and fallback, using spatial heuristics to extract simple tables or retain complex ones as embedded image snapshots
+- Create heading anchors in pdfs for precise linking

 The aim is not just to improve text quality, but to recover the visual and semantic structure of the original printed encyclopedia in a portable, structured form.